allenolayiwola/selfie-verification-system/README.md

    npm run dev
    ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5000` in development mode, or `http://localhost:8080` in production mode

 ## Project Structure